blbadger/blbadger.github.io/unpredictable-primes.md

 ## Primes are unpredictable

 Whilst incrementing through the integers, how long one has to wait until reaching a prime number is often quite a difficult thing to predict.
-The question of where the next prime number will be is equivalent to the question of what is the gap between the current prime and the next prime numbers.
-As we shall see from two proofs below, the gaps between prime numbers form a non-repeating sequence.
-This does not necessarily preclude prediction but makes it unlikely that one can predict how far away the next prime will be without simply computing the primality of each successive integer, either directly or by an interval technique (eg. the sieve of Eratosthenes).
+The question of where the next prime number will be is equivalent to the question of what is the gap between the current prime and the next prime number.
+Gaps between prime numbers form a non-repeating sequence, as do the gaps between those gaps.
+This makes it difficult to predict how far away the next prime will be without simply computing the primality of each successive integer, either directly or by an interval technique (eg. the sieve of Eratosthenes).

 ### Theorem: The sequence of gaps between consecutive prime numbers is not initially periodic